wwzjustin/CER-Smart-Meter-Project-by-Irish-Social-Science-Data-Archive./README.md

 #####(2)	Pre and post trial residental surveys:
 * Pre: about 130 questions, 1360 answer participants
 * Post: about 200 questions, 1200 answer participants
+*  ***A quick view of survey questions: in the order of the file***
+  * Segmentation: gender, age (7 groups), employment,social status(A,B,C1,C2,D,E,F), family members+children, rent/own
+  * Attitude: if willing to change, if thinking this project important, etc.
+  * Behavior:
+     - Q 470 how to heat home,
+     - Q 54192 and 47031 if they know the rates are changing
+     - Q 54131 household change behavior or not
+     - Q 5414 if bill, overall usage % changes, peak hour
+     - Q 5419 tarrif
+     - Q 5420 5-7pm factors
+     - Q 6022 monitor
+     - Q 6520 Statement
+     - Q 6601 OLR

 #####(3)	Allocation Excel file
 ----------